kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/specification.md

 ### 2.2 - Record for Schema Version

 Following the existing specification, clusters implementing multi cluster DNS will contain an additional `TXT` record responding with the semantic version of the DNS schema used for the multi cluster DNS `<zone>`, also known in this specification as `<clustersetzone>`.
-As this may become configurable in the future, this specification refers to it by the palceholder `<clustersetzone>`, but per the MCS API it currenlty must be defined to be the zone `clusterset.local.`.

 - Question Example:
   - `dns-version.clusterset.local.
 IN TXT`